JiaenLiu123/final_project/README.md

 ## Introduction

 This repository contains the final project for JiaenLiu's Bachelor's degree in Computer Science at the Beijing Institute of Petrochemical Technology and International Master Project for EFREI Paris.
-The project is a web app that can recognize receipt in real time and extract the information from the receipt.
-In this project, two CNNs are applied for semantic segmentation of receipt, tesseract for OCR and Regex and LayoutLM models family for key information extraction.
+The project is a web app that can recognize receipts in real time and extract the information from the receipt.
+In this project, two CNNs are applied for semantic segmentation of receipt, Tesseract for OCR, and Regex and LayoutLM models family for key information extraction.
+To further enhance the performance and overcome the limitations of OCR, we also integrate the Donut model, an OCR-free Visual Document Understanding transformer.
+However, the Donut model has its own limitations, such as difficulty handling different date formats and potential inaccuracies in predicting years due to limited training data.
 All of these parts will be introduced in the following sections.

 ## Background